suned/stateless/README.md

 ```

 A major purpose of dependency injection is to vary the injected ability to change the behavior of the effect.
 For example, we
 might want to change the behavior of `say_hello` in tests.
-Lets define a subtype of `Console` to use in a test:
+Let's define a subtype of `Console` to use in a test:

 ```python